wircho/Apollonius/README.md

 ### Moving Points Smoothly

-When a free or constrained point needs to move many times in a short period of time, for example if you are using values from a `Canvas` instance to regularly draw and animate complex constructions, you may benefit from making sure your successive calls to `handle.move(to: x, y)` are preceded and succeeded respectively by calles to `handle.beginSmoothMove()` and `handle.endSmoothMove()`.
+When a free or constrained point needs to move many times in a short period of time, for example if you are using values from a `Canvas` instance to regularly draw and animate complex constructions, you may benefit from making sure your successive calls to `handle.move(to: x, y)` are preceded and succeeded respectively by calls to `handle.beginSmoothMove()` and `handle.endSmoothMove()`.
 For example:

 ```swift
 // Free point moving SMOOTHLY to (5, 12) in 8000 steps